Flood Insurance Explained: Cost, Coverage & Do You Need It?

 NFIP vs. Private Flood Insurance: Which Is Right for You?

 There are two main ways to get flood insurance: through the federally backed National Flood Insurance Program (NFIP), administered by FEMA, or through private flood insurance companies.
-Here's how they compare:
+The private market has expanded rapidly.
+One independent agency reported that 94% of policies they placed in 2025 were private, not NFIP, primarily because private options offer lower premiums, higher limits, and shorter waiting periods.

 NFIP